tfiers/RoamShowTime/README.md

 ### Instructions for use

+🆕 Update: Roam has changed this shoetcut/feature (it's still in beta after all).
+Follow here for updates: https://twitter.com/TomasFiers/status/1277785429954174976

 - Toggle the time display using `C-c C-x`.
 - The first entry is the creation time, the second the time of last edit.
 - If those are the same (ignoring seconds), only one is displayed